How to Use Scrivener to Write Scenes That Work

 At her mother’s funeral, Jamie discovers she has a brother she never knew about.

 Write for fifteen minutes.
-When you are finished, post your scene in the comments, and be sure to leave feedback for your fellow writers!
+When you are finished, post your scene in practice box below, and be sure to leave feedback for your fellow writers in the comments.